Early Slavs: Genetics

 A 2023 archaeogenetic study found a genetic shift related to the migration of the Slavs and Slavic language in medieval northwestern Russia.
 Another study published in Genome Biology also found genetic shift between Iron Age (IA) and Medieval Age (MA) in Poland, as in the former period male most frequent Y-DNA haplogroup was I1 (41.3% IA > 3.5% MA), while in the latter period was R1a (8.6% IA < 57.5% MA), with R1a-M458 also found in IA, while R1a-S204/Z280 absent in the IA, showing with autosomal DNA both genetic continuity and discontinuity.

-A 2025 comprehensive archaeogenetic study published in Nature on 555 samples out of which 359 from the Slavic period, "demonstrate large-scale population movement from Eastern Europe during the sixth to eighth centuries, replacing more than 80% of the local gene pool in Eastern Germany, Poland and Croatia" and that "on the European scale, it appears plausible that the changes in material culture and language between the sixth and eighth centuries were connected to these large-scale population movements".
-Also, was considered that the "best spatial proxy" of the Slavic Urheimat was in the south of Belarus and north of Ukraine, also indicative of the Kyiv culture.
+A 2025 comprehensive archaeogenetic study published in Nature on 555 samples out of which 359 from the Slavic period, "demonstrate large-scale population movement from Eastern Europe during the sixth to eighth centuries, replacing more than 80% of the local gene pool in Eastern Germany [83±6%], Poland [93±3%] and Croatia [82±1%]" and that "on the European scale, it appears plausible that the changes in material culture and language between the sixth and eighth centuries were connected to these large-scale population movements".
+To the same conclusion came a Genome Biology study about South Moravia, finding "a strong genetic shift incompatible with local continuity between the fifth and seventh century, supporting the notion that the Slavic expansion in South Moravia was driven by population movement".
+Also, in the first 2025 study, it was considered that the "best spatial proxy" of the Slavic Urheimat was in the south of Belarus and north of Ukraine, indicative of the Kyiv culture.